nvaccess/nvda/tests/manual/addonStore.md

 ## Updating add-ons

 ### Simulate creating an updatable add-on

 Without having an installed add-on which has an update pending, it is hard to test updatable add-ons.
-This process allows you to spoof an update for an add-on.
+This process allows you to mock an update for an add-on.

 1. [Install an add-on from the Add-on Store](#install-add-on) For example: "Clock".
-1. Go to your NVDA user configuration folder:
+1. Go to the "addons" folder in your [NVDA user configuration folder](#editing-user-configuration)
-    - For source: `.\source\userConfig\addons`
-    - For installed copies: `%APPDATA%\nvda\addons`
-1. To spoof an old release, we need to edit 2 files:
+1. To mock an old release, we need to edit 2 files:
     - Add-on Store JSON metadata
         - Example: `source\userConfig\addons\clock.json`
         - Edit "addonVersionNumber" and "addonVersionName": decrease the major release value number.